 Following the end of a performance period, the Compensation Committee certifies the level of achievement against the applicable financial performance goals established under its annual and long-term performance-based incentive programs.
 In doing so, the Compensation Committee retains the ability to exercise discretion in relation to the annual and long-term performance-based incentive awards granted to Lands' End executives; however, any exercise of discretion under the AIP may not result in an increase in the payments under existing awards intended to qualify as performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)").
-With respect to its fiscal year 2018 compensation decisions, the Compensation Committee did not exercise its discretion to adjust performance targets or payout amounts under these incentive programs for any of the named executive officers.
+With respect to its fiscal year 2019 compensation decisions, the Compensation Committee did not exercise its discretion to adjust performance targets or payout amounts under these incentive programs for any of the named executive officers.

-Fiscal Year 2018 Base Salaries
+Fiscal Year 2019 Base Salaries

 Base salaries are established at levels that generally reflect the past performance, experience, expected future contributions and responsibilities of the executive officer.
 The importance of the executive officer's position, external pay data, market competitiveness and internal pay equity also are considered, as well as the extent of any promotions or other change in the executive's responsibilities.
-The following table sets forth the base salary which became effective during fiscal year 2018 (on May 27, 2018) for each of the named executive officers, and the prior year base salary.
+The following table sets forth the base salary which became effective during fiscal year 2019 (on May 25, 2019) for each of the named executive officers, and the prior year base salary.

-Name Fiscal 2018 Base Salary Fiscal 2017 Base Salary
+Fi scal 2019 Fi scal 2018

-Jerome S. Griffith \$ 950,000 \$ 950,000
+Name Ва se Salary Ba se Salary

-James F. Gooch \$ 675,000 \$ 640,000
+Jerome Griffith \$ 1,050,000 \$ 950,000

-Peter L. Gray \$ 553,000 \$ 500,000
+James Gooch \$ 695,000 \$ 675,000

-Kelly Ritchie \$ 406,000 \$ 394,000
+Peter L. Gray \$ 570,000 \$ 553,000

-Chieh Tsai \$ 400,000 \$ 370,000
+Chieh Tsai \$ 500,000 \$ 400,000

-Gill Hong \$ 450,000 \$ 450,000
+Kelly Ritchie \$ 410,000 \$ 406,000

-Mr. Griffith's base salary was unchanged in fiscal 2018, based on the Compensation Committee's review of market data, which indicated that his base salary was near the median for the peer group.
-Mr. Gray received an interim base salary adjustment to \$538,000, effective February 3, 2018.
-Mr. Gooch's, Mr. Gray's, Ms. Ritchie's and Ms. Tsai's base salaries were each set based on a combination of factors considered by Mr. Griffith in recommending, and by the Compensation Committee in approving the increases, including an assessment of individual achievements, contributions to the performance of the Company, and peer group comparisons.
-Ms. Tsai's base salary was further increased to \$500,000 effective January 7, 2019, in connection with her promotion to the position of Chief Product Officer.
-Ms. Hong's base salary was unchanged in fiscal 2018, as she commenced employment during the fourth quarter of fiscal 2017 and her compensation was set at that time.
+Mr. Griffith's base salary was increased in fiscal 2019, based on the Compensation Committee's review of market data, which indicated that his base salary was below the median for the peer group for base salary and total cash compensation, as well as an assessment of his performance.
+Ms. Tsai's salary was increased to \$500,000 in January 2019, in connection with her promotion to the position of Chief Product Officer and remained unchanged in fiscal 2019.
+Mr. Gooch's, Mr. Gray's, Ms. Ritchie's and Ms. Tsai's base salaries were each set based on a combination of factors considered by Mr. Griffith in recommending, and by the Compensation Committee in approving the amounts, including an assessment of individual achievements, contributions to the performance of the Company, and peer group, general industry and survey comparisons.
+In lieu of a larger base salary increase, Ms. Ritchie received a special bonus of \$8,000 acknowledging her contributions to the Company during fiscal 2018.

-Fiscal Year 2018 Performance Measures and Goals
+Fiscal Year 2019 Performance Measures and Goals

-Two types of performance-based awards were made to the named executive officers in 2018-awards under the AIP and performance-based restricted stock unit awards.
+Two types of performance-based awards were made to the named executive officers in 2019: awards under the AIP and performance-based restricted stock unit awards.

-For the awards granted to named executive officers in fiscal year 2018 under the AIP, performance goals based on an adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") measure were approved by the Compensation Committee.
+For the awards made to named executive officers in fiscal year 2019 under the AIP, performance goals based on an adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") measure were approved by the Compensation Committee.

-In establishing performance goals for the AIP for fiscal year 2018 (together with the AIP, the "2018 AIP") and for the performance-based equity awards granted in 2018, the Compensation Committee considered such factors as fiscal year 2017 financial results, overall fiscal year 2018 financial goals, the Company's competitive position, and market trends, as well as the general state of the economy and the Company's business.
+In establishing performance goals for the AIP for fiscal year 2019 (together with the AIP, the "2019 AIP") and for the performance-based equity awards granted in 2019, the Compensation Committee considered such factors as fiscal year 2018 financial results, overall fiscal year 2019 financial goals, the Company's competitive position, and market trends, as well as the general state of the economy and the Company's business.